 Figure 5.6.2.3.3-1: NF service consumer creates a Parameter Provisioning Data Entry per AF

 1. The NF service consumer (e.g. NEF) sends a PUT request to the resource that represents the new Parameter Provisioning Data entry for the AF identified by the afInstnaceId.
 The request body shall contain a PpDataEntry object representing the value of the new resource.
+If the request is to configure slice usage control information, the query parameterue ueId shall indicate the UE (e.g. a group of UE or any UE) that the network slice can serve.

-The UDM shall check whether the AF is allowed to perform this operation for the UE.
-If MTC Provider information is received in the request, the UDM shall check whether the MTC Provider is allowed to perform this operation for the UE; otherwise, the UDM shall skip the MTC provider authorization check.
+The UDM shall check whether the AF is allowed to perform this operation:

+if MTC Provider information is received in the request, the UDM shall check whether the MTC Provider is allowed to perform this operation for the UE; otherwise, the UDM shall skip authorization check.

+- if slice usage control information is received in the request, the UDM shall check whether AF is allowed to configure the slice usage control information; otherwise, the UDM shall skip the authorization check.

 The UDM allocates an internal group identifier to the 5G VN Group.
 The UDM stores the external group identifier and the group configuration received from the NF service consumer together with the allocated internal group identifier (e.g. in UDR).

 2a.
 The UDM responds with "201 Created" and the response body shall contain a PpDataEntry object representing the new created resource.